- Purchase the complete Expat Arrivals Saudi Arabia Guide (PDF)

-Healthcare in Saudi Arabia is of a high standard and expats will benefit from excellent medical facilities in both the private and public sectors.
+Healthcare in Saudi Arabia is of a high standard.
+Expats will benefit from excellent medical facilities in both the private and public sectors.
 For the most part, they won't need to worry about delays or waiting lists, but having adequate health insurance is a must to cover the costs involved.

 Hospitals in Saudi Arabia

 There are public, private and military hospitals in Saudi Arabia.
-Most expats use private hospitals and clinics, but their high standards come with a hefty price tag, so expats should make sure they're covered by health insurance.
+Most expats use private hospitals and clinics.
+However, their high standards come with a hefty price tag, so expats should make sure they're covered by health insurance.